 This publication reports on the results of over two decades of research in the Sitka Spruce Breeding Program.
 The objective of the Sitka spruce (Picea sitchensis [Bong.]
 Carr.) breeding program is to develop, propagate, and deploy genotypes with robust resistance to the white pine weevil (Pissodes strobe Peck).
 The program is based on research that has been conducted on the extent and nature of genetic resistance in Sitka spruce populations in British Columbia.
 This research has international stature and provides a successful model for incorporating the results of research on natural genetic resistance to insect pests into applied breeding programs and proactive forest management.

 King, J.N., Alfaro, R.I..
 2009.
 Developing Sitka spruce populations for resistance to the white pine weevil: summary of research and breeding program.
 British Columbia Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
-Research Report (FLNRORD).
+Technical Report (FLNRORD).
 TR50

 Topic: FLNRORD Research Program

 To copy the URL of a document, Right Click on the document title, select "Copy Shortcut/Copy Link", then paste as needed.
 Only documents available to the public have this feature enabled.